bad/packer-nbsd-boxes/README.md

   * `netbsd-8-amd64.json` : Packer template for NetBSD 8.1 amd64
   * `netbsd-7-amd64.json` : Packer template for NetBSD 7.1.2 amd64

+  Note that the chef provisioner is not available for NetBSD 7.

 ## Boxes without provisioners